JoKerDii/DS-FAS/docs/notes/05_tips.md

     * For 2-fold memory saving
   * Large datasets can be processed in chunks.

+* Feature engineering

+  * See kaggler: cpmp, raddar, giba dmitry larko.
+How they deal with tabular data (with excel).
+  * `rapids.ai` for tabular data

 * Performance validation

   * Use train-test split rather than full cross validation loop